-Many states require certificates of completion for entry-level employment as a security guard.
-A second course and certificate may be required to work as an armed guard.
-A yearly refresher course may also be a requirement; laws vary depending upon the state.
+- Many states require certificates of completion for entry-level employment as a security guard, a second course and certificate to work as an armed guard and a yearly refresher course.

 - Students who wish to pursue further education in preparation for roles such as private investigator or homeland security coordinator may wish to seek out a school that offers an associate's or bachelor's degree in criminal justice or security.

 Security Guard Certificate